KillerCodeMonkey/ngx-quill/README.md

 The `quill-editor` and `quill-view` component of ngx-quill are doing the rest for you to check, if it is running on server- or browser side.
 On server-side both components will not render or do anything, because they depend on QuillJS and so on the real browser environment.

+**Hint:** Set `suppressGlobalRegisterWarning: true` in the global config to suppress quilljs warnings.

 If you want to render your html content of the editor for seo purposes check out the `quill-view-html` component, that simply renders the html content :).

 ## Global Config